fadado/jqt/docs/README.md

 In the configuration file you can assign new values to all predefined variables except `Meta`, with default value defined in the file `make.d/Makefile.make`.
-You can modify this variable at the very beggining of your `Makefile`.
+You can modify this variable at the very beggining of your `Sakefile`.

 ## Page variables